wp-plugins/contact-form-7-success-page-redirects/readme.txt

 == Changelog ==

 = 1.1.1 =
-* Disable JavaScript for WPCF7 completely
 * Fixes an issue that prevented some forms from submitting and redirecting
+* Disables JavaScript for WPCF7 completely

 = 1.1.0 =
 * Initial version